 Butterworth to Ipoh

 Travel to Ipoh from Penang by train is now on the new ETS trains only.

 Butterworth to Taiping

 Another place worth a visit on the line to KL.

 Butterworth to Kuala Kangsar

 Butterworth to Singapore

 Once a day there used to be a train that took you all the way to Woodlands station in Singapore.
-This service is now cancelled and you will now have to to the ETS to Gemas, then a Shuttle train to JB.
+This service is now cancelled and you will now have to take the ETS to Gemas, then a Shuttle train to JB.
 From Johor Bahru's JB Sentral Station you have to take the short trip across the border by either bus or one of the new Shuttle Trains to Woodlands.

 Butterworth to Melaka